|Position:||University of Nebraska Athletics|

 Previously, Millington served as an assistant strength and conditioning coach at East Carolina from 2014 to 2017.
 At ECU, he assisted with all aspects of the football strength and conditioning program and worked with the women's basketball, track and field and swimming and diving programs.

 Millington began his full-time career at Indiana State, his alma mater.
-Millington spent three seasons on the Sycamores' strength and conditioning staff, assisting with the football team while also designing and implementing strength, speed and conditioning programs for men's and women's basketball, baseball, women's soccer, volleyball, golf and track and field.
-Millington also developed, organized and served as the director of Indiana's State's strength and conditioning clinic.
+He spent three seasons on the Sycamores' strength and conditioning staff, assisting with the football team while also designing and implementing strength, speed and conditioning programs for men's and women's basketball, baseball, women's soccer, volleyball, golf and track and field.
+Millington also developed, organized and served as the director of Indiana State's strength and conditioning clinic.